Skip to main content

 • Chunk Size (Optional): Set to Auto to let the engine determine the best size

-• Include parsed data in output: Toggle on to output parsed text content for each chunk
+You can also enable contextual retrieval which uses an LLM to prepend document-level context to each chunk, improving retrieval accuracy.
+Control the visibility of the output data: Include parsed data in output: Toggle on to output parsed text content for each chunk

 • When enabled: Outputs parsed text content with full details